AU-HCI/website/markdown/git.md

 ```

 within your repository.
 Note that all Git commands must be within
-your repoistory.
+your repository.
 That is, your present working directory must be your
 repository; in this tutorial it has been `pl_dir`.

-# Recommended workflow
+# Recommended work flow

-When using Git for this course and completeing assignments I recommend
+When using Git for this course and completing assignments I recommend
-the following workflow:
+the following work flow:

-1. Open the commandline and move into your repository using the `cd`
+1. Open the command line and move into your repository using the `cd`
    command.

 2. Pull all new changes from Github using `git pull`.